jsbnr/nr1-viz-dashboard-deeplink/README.md

 ## Usage

 Add the custom visualisation to a new dashboard.
-Copy the link to the newly created dashboard and add a `filters` query parameter with the following JSON object as a value:
+Copy the link to the newly created dashboard (including the state url parm) and add a `filters` query parameter with the following JSON object as a value:

 ```
 {